Kyutark/SpaceBiology/Pipeline/README.md

-# 1.Pipeline: pan-transcriptomics
-## adpatation to Microbial RNA-seq in Microgravity
+# 1.Pipeline: pan-transcriptomic analysis for Microbial RNA-seq in Microgravity
-### from SRA to DEGG

----
 ## 1.1.
 Scripts for Pan-transcriptomic Analysis
 ```
 📝 [scripts]